 WINTER 2018 FACULTY & COURSES

-Jennifer Wild (Cinema and Media Studies, Romance Languages and Literatures) – Film and the Moving Image
+Jennifer Wild (Cinema and Media Studies, Romance Languages and Literatures) – CMST 14400 Film and the Moving Image

 This course seeks to develop skills in perception, comprehension, and interpretation when dealing with film and other moving image media.
 It encourages the close analysis of audiovisual forms, their materials and formal attributes, and explores the range of questions and methods appropriate to the explication of a given film or moving image text.
 It also examines the intellectual structures basic to the systematic study and understanding of moving images.
 Most importantly, the course aims to foster in students the ability to translate this understanding into verbal expression, both oral and written.
 Texts and films are drawn from the history of narrative, experimental, animated, and documentary or non-fiction cinema.

-D. N. Rodowick (Cinema and Media Studies) – Cinema in Theory and Practice
+D. N. Rodowick (Cinema and Media Studies) – CMST 14503 Cinema in Theory and Practice

-The course proposes an introduction to audio-visual literacy through the analysis of films, selective readings, and short film exercises focusing on fundamental cinematic elements such as shot, framing, point of view, camera movement, editing, and relations of image and sound.
-Assignments will consist in writing review sheets and a formal film analysis, and in creating three 1-3 minute single-shot movies based on the works seen and discussed in class.
+The course proposes an introduction to audio-visual creation and understanding through the analysis of films, selective readings, and short film exercises focusing on fundamental cinematic elements such as shot, framing, point of view, camera movement, editing, and relations of image and sound.
+Assignments will consist in creating three 1-3 minute single-shot movies based on the works seen and discussed in class, as well as a collective final project.
+Close attention will also be paid to questions of theory and experimentation in film and video.

-Dominique Bluher (Cinema and Media Studies) – Contemporary French Cinema
+Dominique Bluher (Cinema and Media Studies) – CMST 23406 Contemporary French Cinema

-After examining the legacy of the New Wave, as well as the cultural and economic contexts for independent film production in France today, we will screen works by a new generation of filmmakers who have been instrumental in creating innovative approaches to cinematic narrative, form, and style.
-We will study feature films by Catherine Breillat, Leos Carax, Claire Denis, Bruno Dumont, Nicolas Philibert, Marjane Satrapi among others.
-Course readings will include interviews with filmmakers, analyses of their films, as well as contributions providing theoretical frameworks for considerations of gender, sexuality, post-colonialism, and ethnicity.
+This course proposes an overview of the contemporary auteur cinema in France.
+After examining the legacy of the New Wave and their concept of the auteur, we will screen works by a new generation of filmmakers who have been instrumental in creating innovative approaches to cinematic narrative, form, and style.
+We will study feature films by Leos Carax, Claire Denis, Alain Guiraudie, and Philippe Grandrieux among others.
+Course readings will include interviews with filmmakers, analyses of their films, as well as contributions providing theoretical frameworks for considerations of authorship, gender, sexuality, post-colonialism, ethnicity, and ethics.

 Center in Paris